Stakeholder Management

 Putting it to the test

-To ensure accuracy and usefulness in a high-stakes, B2B environment, the AI agent was initially rolled out to a small group of trusted clients rather than a full-scale launch.
-This allowed us to validate its performance in real workflows while minimizing risk.
-It was then gruadully rolled out to more clients after validation.
+To ensure accuracy and usefulness in a high-stakes B2B environment, the agent was initially rolled out to a small group of clients rather than a full-scale launch.
+This allowed us to validate performance in real workflows while minimizing risk.
+It was then gradually rolled out to more clients after validation.

-I learned that when users wanted to know information about orders, they also wanted the agent to link the attached documents for that order in the chat, so that users don't have to look for it them themselves and can just download it through the agent.
-This is one example of improving agent responses to be more helpful, showing information that is desired by the user and not overwhelming them.
+I learned that when users wanted to know information about orders, they also wanted the agent to link the attached documents for that order in the chat, so that users don't have to look for it themselves and can just download it through the agent.

 User Feedback